Farmer School of Business

 To provide a premier business educational experience that prepares responsible and innovative leaders, and advances knowledge by optimizing the synergy among teaching, scholarship, and life-long learning.
 The principles that define, differentiate, and drive our culture include: Strategic Innovation and Informed Risk-Taking, Knowledge Creation and Business Education for Life, Engagement, Leadership for The Greater Good - "Prodesse Quam Conspici", and Inclusion.

 The Farmer School of Business offers bachelor's and master's degree programs as well as one undergraduate certificate.
 Master's degree programs are described in the Graduate Programs of Study section.
 Bachelor’s degree majors are offered in the following areas: accountancy, business economics, finance, interdisciplinary business management, human capital management and leadership, information systems and analytics, marketing, and supply chain and operations management.
 Co-majors are offered in analytics and entrepreneurship.
 The flexibility of each program allows a student to pursue areas of special interests and needs.
-Minors are available in accountancy, arts management, business analytics, business legal studies, economics, entrepreneurship, finance, general business, information systems, international business, management, management and leadership, management of information technologies, marketing, and supply chain management.
+Minors are available in accountancy, arts management, business analytics, economics, entrepreneurship, finance, general business, human capital management and leadership, information security, information systems, international business, management, marketing, and supply chain management.

 The Farmer School of Business has been accredited by the Association to Advance Collegiate Schools of Business at the undergraduate level since 1932 and at the graduate level since 1961.
 This association is the only agency recognized nationally to accredit in the area of professional education for business at the collegiate level.
 Its standards include an evaluation of faculty competence, library facilities, physical plant and equipment, financial support of the institution, and the content and breadth of both the professional and nonprofessional curricular requirements.